dmbarbour/wikilon/docs/AwelonLang.md

 ## Hierarchical Dictionaries and Namespaces

-Awelon supports a simple model for hierarchical structure.
-Words of qualified form `foo@dict` reference the meaning of `foo` as defined within dictionary `dict`.
-Named dictionaries are specified by defining symbol `@dict` to a secure hash of the dictionary root.
+Awelon reserves the `@` character to support hierarchical structure.

+Words of form `foo@dict` reference the meaning of `foo` as defined by a subordinate dictionary `@dict`.
+Similarly, `[42 foo]@d = [42@d foo@d]` and `"hello"@d = [104 "ello" :]@d`.
+Even annotations may be usefully qualified, e.g. `(~z)@d`.
+These namespace qualifiers are second-class - no space is permitted between the word or block and the `@` character.
+Hierarchical structure should be represented by defining symbol `@dict` to a recursive dictionary representation, leveraging *Secure Hash Resources* to support structure sharing between dictionaries.
-        @@dict secureHashOfDict

-As with normal words, the last definition wins.
-It is possible to update `foo@dict` by updating the definition of `@dict` to reference a dictionary that's almost the same but with a slightly different `foo`.
-That's also the only means of update: `foo@dict` cannot be defined directly, and a dictionary cannot reference its parent.

-The namespace qualifier can be attached to any Awelon operation, not just words.
-If attached to a block, the semantics is essentially that every element of the block is qualified: `[42 foo]@d == [42@d foo@d]`.
-If attached to a text, it's the same as attaching to an equivalent block: `"hello"@d == [104 "ello" :]@d`.
-Even annotations may be qualified, although this is mostly relevant for annotations that reflect upon or are otherwise specific to the dictionary, such as `(~z)@d` (where `[def of foo](~foo) => [foo]`) or `(:foo)@d` sealers and unsealers.
-Namespace qualifiers are always second-class: no separation, not even whitespace, is permitted between an operation and its qualifier.

-Namespace qualifiers may be hierarchical.
-For example, `foo@xy@zzy` would refer to the definition of `foo@xy` within dictionary `zzy`.
-Explicit use of hierarhical namespaces is discouraged by the Law of Demeter.
-But they may appear naturally during evaluation or optimization.
+There is an important structural constraint on hierarchical structure: there is no way to reference up the hierarchy.
+There is no equivalent to the relative `../path` of URLs and filesystems.
+Every dictionary must be independent, fully self-contained.
+This is important for a lot of Awelon [application models](ApplicationModel.md).
+Hierarchical dictionaries essentially become first-class values, documents, ontologies, messages.

+In case of multiple qualifiers, we process right to left.
+E.g. `foo@xy@zzy` uses the definition `foo@xy` within dictionary `@zzy`.
+This shouldn't normally appear within source code (by Law of Demeter).
+But it may appear when evaluating code.

-Namespace qualifiers may be eliminated when doing so does not affect observable behavior.
-For example, `42@d` may be rewritten to `42` when we know that natural numbers have the same meaning (based on definitions of `0` and `S`).
-This optimization is called *localization*.
-Localization may have a non-trivial effect on external associations such as documentation and rendering hints.
-For example, when we rewrite `foo@d` to `foo`, we implicitly re-associate documentation from `foo.doc@d` to `foo.doc`.
+Namespace qualifiers may be eliminated during evaluation whenever doing so does not affect observable behavior.
+For example, `42@d` may be rewritten to `42` if we know that natural numbers have the same meaning in both dictionaries (based on definitions of `0` and `S`).
+This is an optimization called *localization*.

-*Aside:* Hierarchical dictionaries are primarily useful at the meta-level for [application models and agents](ApplicationModel.md).
-They enable dictionaries to represent databases, documents, ontologies, or other objects.
-Inability to reference the parent dictionary simplifies reasoning about information flow and security.
-Centralization to a secure hash simplifies structure sharing and integration with publish-subscribe.

 ## Staged and Generic Programming

 Staged programming is a form of constant propagation.
 Awelon does not support this explicitly, but can model it.
 However, for staging to work in practice usually requires some syntactic support to clearly distinguish which computations are in which stage, and ensure uniform propagation of the staged constants.
 I am interested in use of editable views to extend Awelon with staging.

 I'm especially interested in staging for generic programming - e.g. working with functions overloaded on data types or traits.
 In this case, our earlier stage would propagate information about the future program context, the types that will be on the stack.
 Multiple stage passes may be required, depending on how sophisticated the static type inference algorithms.
 A suitable *Editable View* can act as an extension to Awelon to make this feasible, and dictionaries can be developed that almost uniformly use generic programming.